arthurtesta93/pas_t1_grupo_um/README.md

   - The terminal will open and you can start the use the system, always following the menu options.
   <hr>

+  ### 🛠️ Open the H2 Database console:

+  - In the browser acess the path: http://localhost:8081/h2-console
+    - User: test
+    - Password: 123

 ##### ⚠️Our code is avaliable on the GitHub